TarentinoLewis/DADACLUB/README.md

 PPL tell me i have to get things approven but im a doer not a not-doer, haha/

-I dont really know what im writing for but if u read this/ TEXT ME ;) Im looking forward to meet some intelectual-creativ minds/
+I dont really know what im writing for but if u read this/ TEXT ME ;) Im looking forward to meet new intelectual like-minded creatives/

 Peace/